CentennialOERLab/CentennialOERLab/README.md

 # 📚 Hi, we’re Centennial College OER Lab

-Welcome to our Open Educational Resources Lab!
-We're passionate about creating, sharing, and supporting open-access educational materials to empower learners and educators worldwide.
+Welcome to the official GitHub repository for Centennial College's Open Educational Resources (OER) Lab.
+This platform is dedicated to providing accessible and openly licensed assets that contribute to the global movement of freely available academic resources for students, educators, and the broader community.

 ## 👀 We’re interested in ...
 - Developing and curating open textbooks, lesson plans, and multimedia resources.